timurb/lab-docker-swarm/README.md

-# Checking out Docker Swarm
+# Docker Swarm

 This is a lab project to check out Docker Swarm in Vagrant.

-The overall intent is to make the installation as automated as possible (not reached).
+The overall intent is to get familiar with Docker Swarm and make the installation as automated as possible (not reached).

 ## Notes on Docker and Docker Swarm

 Docker CLI supplies 2 CLIs in a single binary:
 * Docker operates with containers and images, all well-known commands apply:
   * `docker ps`, etc
-* Docker Swarm operates with services (see "services" section in docker-compose).
+* Docker Swarm operates with services (see ["services" section](https://docs.docker.com/compose/compose-file/compose-file-v3/#service-configuration-reference) in docker-compose).
 Those commands create docker-swarm objects to manage which in turn then create "classic" docker containers:
   * Node management: `docker node ls`
   * Service management: `docker service ls`